Mapping between the classical and pseudoclassical models of a relativistic spinning particle in external bosonic and fermionic fields. I: Introduction

-then it leads to the fact that the interaction of a color particle with the non-Abelian gauge field has the same $\hbar$-dependence as in quantum electrodynamics.
+then this leads to the fact that the interaction of a color particle with the non-Abelian gauge field has the same $\hbar$-dependence as in quantum electrodynamics.
 In QCD such a strong field is called an {\it external} color field.
 Just that case we mean in the present paper.
 However, in the situation which was accepted in \cite{wong_1970, heinz_1984, guhr_2007} the original field $A_{\mu}^a(x)$ is of order 1.
 Such the color fields are {\it microscopic} or {\it dynamical} fields, that falls into purely quantum branch.}.\\

 The alternative approach most generally employed for the description of spin for a massive point particle is connected with introduction into consideration of the pseudovector and pseudoscalar dynami\-cal variables $\xi_{\mu}$ and $\xi_5$ that are elements of the Grassmann algebra \cite{berezin_1975, barducci_1976, brink_1976, balachandran_1977}.
 For these variables an appropriate Lagrangian of the first order time derivative, was defined.
 In view of its great importance for a further discussion and for convenience of future references we give in Appendix A a complete form of this Lagrangian.
-It is these Grassmann-valued variables that appear in the representation of the one-loop effective action in quantum chromodynamics in terms of the path integral over world lines of a hard particle moving in external non-Abelian gauge field \cite{borisov_1982, strassler_1992, d_hoker_1996}.
-We notice also that the $\xi_{\mu}$ variable in two-dimensional case is used in the description of a spinning string within the Ramond-Neveu-Schwarz formalism, and in particular in the construction of the covariant string vertex operators describing emission (absorption) of gauge vector particles \cite{andreev_1988} and fermions \cite{knizhnik_1985, friedan_1986} by the string.\\
+It is these Grassmann-valued variables that appear in the representation of the one-loop effective action in quantum chromodynamics in terms of the path integral over world lines of a hard particle moving in external non-Abelian gauge field \cite{borisov_1982, strassler_1992, d_hoker_1996}. \\

 The description of the spin degrees of freedom in terms of the odd pseudovector and pseudosca\-lar quantities $(\xi_{\mu}, \xi_5)$ is to some extent more fundamental in comparison with the description in terms of the commuting spinor $\psi_{\alpha}$.
 For this reason the interesting question arises as to whether it is possible to define a mapping between these variables, and, finally, the possibility of constructing the mapping between the Lagrangians (\ref{eq:1t}) and (\ref{ap:A1}).
-The mapping of this type was first considered by Barut and Pa\u{v}si\u{c} \cite{barut_pavsic_1989} (see also Scholtz {\it et al.} \cite{scholtz_1995}).\\
+The mapping of this type was first considered by Barut and Pav{\v s}i{\v c} \cite{barut_pavsic_1989} (see also Scholtz {\it et al.} \cite{scholtz_1995}).\\

 It is pertinent at this point to make one remark which is completely analogous to that made in Introduction of the paper \cite{markov_J_Phys_G_2010}.
 This remark was concerned with introducing into consideration the Grassmann color charges $\theta^{\dagger{i}}$ and $\theta^{i}$.
 If we closely look at the equations of motion (\ref{ap:A9})\,--\,(\ref{ap:A11}), and at the expression for the color current (\ref{ap:A12}), then we may observe that the odd pseudovector $\xi_{\mu}$ enters these equations only in the following {\it even} combination { \abovedisplayskip{7pt plus 0pt minus 2pt} \belowdisplayskip{7pt plus 0pt minus 2pt}